ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/_index.md

 ---
-title: SIMD.info Tool Demonstration
+title: Introduction to SIMD.info

 minutes_to_complete: 30

-who_is_this_for: This is for software developers looking to understand SIMD code  portability across platforms.
+who_is_this_for: This is for software developers interested in porting SIMD code across platforms.

 learning_objectives:
-    - Learn how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD instructions and improving code portability.
+    - Learn how to use SIMD.info’s tools and features, such as navigation, search, and comparison, to simplify the process of finding equivalent SIMD intrinsics between architectures and improving code portability.

 prerequisites:
-    - A basic understanding of SIMD instructions and how they are used in parallel processing.
+    - A basic understanding of SIMD.
-    - Access to a platform with SIMD supported engine, with recent versions of a C compiler (Clang or GCC) installed.
+    - Access to an Arm platform with SIMD supported engine, with recent versions of a C compiler (Clang or GCC) installed.

 author_primary: Georgios Mermigkis & Konstantinos Margaritis, VectorCamp

 ### Tags
 skilllevels: Advanced
-subjects: Platform Porting
+subjects: Performance and Architecture
 armips:
+    - Aarch64
-    - PLACEHOLDER IP A
+    - Armv8-a
-    - PLACEHOLDER IP B
+    - Armv9-a
 tools_software_languages:
     - GCC
+    - Clang
-    - SIMD
+    - Coding
-    - CODING
+    - Rust
 operatingsystems:
     - Linux
+shared_path: true
+shared_between:
+    - laptops-and-desktops
+    - servers-and-cloud-computing
+    - smartphones-and-mobile

 ### FIXED, DO NOT MODIFY
 # ================================================================================